(This story was first published on 16 December 2017. It has been republished from The Quint’s archives to mark Madhubala’s birth anniversary.)

 Her eternal mystique is comparable to that of Marilyn Monroe.
-Although 50 years have elapsed since she passed away at the age of 36 following a protracted heart ailment, Madhubala reigns as the poster queen of Bollywood.
+Although over 50 years have elapsed since she passed away at the age of 36 following a protracted heart ailment, Madhubala reigns as the poster queen of Bollywood.

 A one-of-a-kind phenomenon, the appeal of this yesteryear’s heroine – still described as the Venus de Milo of Indian cinema – has been amassing an ongoing fan following among the millennials.